-Women charged after stolen car rams police car at Goodna
+Women charged after stolen car allegedly rams police car

-UPDATE: Police have charged two women after a stolen vehicle allegedly collided with a police car in Camira early this morning.
+EARLIER: Police have charged two women after a stolen vehicle allegedly collided with a police car in Camira early this morning.

 At 3:45am police observed a vehicle, which was allegedly stolen from an address in Sherwood yesterday morning, stopped on Alice St.